-The following simplifications are made:
+The following immaterial simplifications are made:

-- Policies are grouped using appropriate categories (policy term, calendar year of maturity, elapsed duration, age at inception). - All plans are modelled on a single life basis with joint life cases assumed to be males with an equivalent single age.

-- No allowance is made for policies becoming paid-up within the projection.
-Paid-up policy rates are very low in practice so this is not a significant approximation. - The model has an annual time-step. - The ESG is limited to modelling bonds, equities, property and cash.
+- Policies are grouped using appropriate categories (policy term, calendar year of maturity, elapsed duration, age at inception). - All plans are modelled on a single life basis with joint life cases assumed to be males with an equivalent single age. - No allowance is made for policies becoming paid-up within the projection.
+Paid-up policy rates are very low in practice. - The model has an annual time-step. - The ESG is limited to modelling bonds, equities, property and cash.
 Any more complex instruments require approximations to be made.
 Any derivatives are therefore usually modelled as if they were of the class of their underlying asset. - The model does not allow for indexation relief in the calculation of the tax on realised capital gains.